Key Takeaways

 A detailed content plan will help you stay consistent and structured and can save time rummaging through multiple files.

-Write if it’s a new landing page, blog article or a content expansion of an existing page.
-Note down the URL (existing or a proposition for a new one), the keyword, who is writing it, the deadline, how long it should be (how many words?) and any other important information (like where did you get inspiration from – a competitor?).
+Write if it’s a new landing page, blog article, or a content expansion of an existing page.
+Note down the URL (existing or a proposal for a new one), the keyword, who is writing it, the deadline, how long it should be (how many words?), and any other important information (like where did you get inspiration from – a competitor?).

 You can even choose to create a content brief or add content outlines if you already have an idea of what content the page is supposed to cover.

-New landing pages are second priority and how soon they need to be up depends on your business.
-If it’s a new product or service that is not in sale yet, then the page needs to be ready a few weeks before the product is.
+New landing pages are second priority, and how soon they need to be up depends on your business.
+If it’s a new product or service that is not on sale yet, then the page needs to be ready a few weeks before the product is.

-If the new landing page uses a keyword with a big potential in getting you conversion, then it should be done sooner rather than later.
+If the new landing page uses a keyword with a big potential for getting you conversions, then it should be done sooner rather than later.

 And how do you know how long the content should be?